 Twists and side-bending postures can also cause trouble for people with unstable SI joints.
 Twists (like Marichyasana III) can pull one side the sacrum forward of the other.
 Side bends (like Utthita Trikonasana, Utthita Parsvakonasana, and Parivrtta Janu Sirsasana) may create a gap in the joint on one side and jam it on the other.
 While side bending alone is unlikely put the joint out of place, the gapping it causes can further loosen an already overstretched interosseous ligament, and the jamming it causes can further irritate misaligned auricular surfaces by pressing them harder against one another.

 To round out the picture, imbalances in hip flexor muscles may also contribute to SI problems.
 The two psoas muscles connect the front of the lumbar spine to the upper inner thighbones.
 If one of them is tighter than the other, it might pull one side of the spine too far forward, pulling that side of the sacrum along with it.
 The two iliacus muscles connect the front of the ilium bones to the upper inner thighbones.
 A tight iliacus on one side could cause a different kind of SI problem by pulling the ilium too far forward relative to the sacrum.

 Luckily, SI problems can be avoided.
-Read Practice Tips for the Sacroiliac Joints for specific asana advice that will help keep your teaching safe.
+Read Practice tips for the S.I.
+Joint for specific asana advice that will help keep your teaching safe.

 ¹Hollinshead, WH.
 Textbook of Anatomy.
 Second Edition.
 New York: Harper and Row, 1967, p.
 378.